vantrieuou/flask-alchemy-jwt/documents/architecture.md

 # Patterns

-This project uses 3-tiers players as its base architecture.
+This project uses 3-tiers layers as its base architecture.
 They include:

 `/model:` domain layer